List of highest-grossing films in Japan

 The following is a list of the highest-grossing films in Japan.
 This list only accounts for the films' box office earnings at cinemas and not their ancillary revenues (i.e. home video sales, video rentals, television broadcasts, or merchandise sales).
 Two tables are listed in terms of nominal gross revenue, while the two other tables are listed in terms of box office admissions.

 Highest-grossing films

 Box office revenue

-Among the films that have grossed over ¥10 billion in Japan, twenty-two are Japanese films.
+Among the films that have grossed over ¥10 billion in Japan, twenty-five are Japanese films.